 - Goldman Sachs’ Merchant Banking division in its acquisition of Capital Vision Services from Atlas Partners and CDPQ

-- Dubai International Capital in its US$1.7 billion sale of MAUSER Group to Clayton, Dubilier & Rice
+- Its acquisition of ECI Telecom Dubai International Capital in its US$1.7 billion sale of MAUSER Group to Clayton, Dubilier & Rice

 - Global Crossing in its merger with Level 3 Communications